• Hungarian Language

 German Spitz Shepherd Activity and Playfulness

-Do German Spitz Shepherd dogs bark a lot?
-Are they barkers/noisy?
-Why does my German Spitz Shepherd bark?
+Does a German Spitz Shepherd bark a lot?
+Learn about typical German Spitz Shepherd vocalization patterns and triggers.

 Average: The German Spitz Shepherd barks occasionally.
 They can change their barks depending on their emotional level and what they're trying to say.
 Different barks could mean the same and the same barks could have different meanings.